bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 following notable commands.

 - `:Colors` - list color schemes, then change `colorscheme` to the selection

-- `:Lines` - list lines of all open buffer, then navigate to selection

-- `:Blines` - list lines of current buffer, then navigate to selection

 - `:Marks` - list all marks, then navigate to selection